Buntingford: Governance

 Buntingford is in East Hertfordshire, a shire district in the county of Hertfordshire, and the parliamentary constituency of North East Hertfordshire (formerly North Hertfordshire), a Conservative safe seat represented by Sir Oliver Heald since 1992.
 Previously, between 1983 and 1997, Buntingford was located in the constituency of Hertford and Stortford, which at the time was represented by Conservative Bowen Wells.

 Hertfordshire has three-tier local government, meaning responsibilities for local government are split between county councils, district councils, and parish councils (including town councils).
 Buntingford is managed by Buntingford Town Council, East Hertfordshire District Council and Hertfordshire County Council.
 Buntingford is represented on the district council by Stan Bull and Jeff Jones of the Buntingford Conservatives, the local branch of the Conservative Party founded in 2015.
 Jones also represents Buntingford in the county council.
 The district and county councils are headquartered in Hertford, while the town council is headquartered in Buntingford.
 The town council is based from Buntingford Manor House and elects councillors every four years.
 The Town Clerk is currently Jill Jones and the Town Council Officer is currently Alexander Georgiou.
 Town Mayor Graham Waite was elected in 2018 and is serving with his deputy, Steve Bowman.

 Before the creation of East Hertfordshire on 1 April 1974, Buntingford was part of the Braughing Rural District, which was abolished on 31 March 1974.
 The district was headquartered in Buntingford and Bishop's Stortford and was formed from the merger of the Hadham and Buntingford Rural Districts on 1 April 1935.
 Buntingford Rural District evolved from Buntingford Rural Sanitary District, existing between 28 December 1894 and 31 March 1935.

 Culture

 Market day is Monday, and early closing Wednesday.
-The Buntingford Carnival is held every other year.
-There is also a classic car event held in the town each year, on the first Saturday in September.
-The town has a number of public houses – The Brambles (formerly The Chequers), The Fox and Duck, The Black Bull, The Crown and The Jolly Sailors.
+The Buntingford Cougars (youth grassroots) Football Tournament is held every year at The Bury, drawing in teams from around the area.
+There is also a classic car show held in the town each year, on the first Saturday in September.
+The town has a number of public houses – The Fox and Duck, The Black Bulland The Crown.
 The 'World Sausage Tossing Championship' has taken place at The Countryman Inn, in Chipping near Buntingford, every August since 2014.